lhy11009/aspectLib/README.md

 * data:
 	1000	600 ...

-Options:
+Operations:
+* a.
+Parse runtime output for a single case

-	this could be done for either one case or multiple cases within the same directory.
+* b.
+Parse runtime output for multiple cases within the same directory.
+* c.
+Assemble this information projectwise by combine these outputs (todo)

 run with
 	Lib_parse_case -h for more details

-#### Generate a log file for all cases

-This file should be saved project wise (e.g. under TwoDSubduction_DIR)
+##### get the state of a case

+determine wheter a case is running (R), stopped (S), terminated (T) or having issue (I)
+* R: This case runtime information is found in slurm
+* S: This case is stoped and the end time is not reached
+* T: This case is terminated manually
+* E: This case has run to an end.
+* I: This case may run into an issue

 #### Restart a previous case (to be tested)

 script:
 	bash_scripts/parse_case.sh

+Operations:
-* restart a case if it doesn't reach the end time I set here (e.g. due to a maintainance of the server).
+* a. restart a case if it doesn't reach the end time I set here (e.g. due to a maintainance of the server).
+* b. loop in a directory and restart cases where "End time" is not reached (todo)

 ## Prepare cases